-This means you’re protected for $300,000 in the event of bodily injury and property damage costs.
-If you have to pay for damage to a fence as well as the medical costs of three people, then your policy will cover you.
-(That is, as long as the cost falls within $300,000.)
+This means you’re protected for up to $300,000 in the event you cause bodily injury or property damage.
+If you have to pay for damage to a fence as well as the medical costs of three people, then your policy will cover you, as long as it’s under your policy limit.

-The first number is the individual payment limit per accident.
+The first number is the limit per person injured.
 The “100” means you have $100,000 of coverage.
-So you’re covered if one person makes a claim for $90,000 in medical bills.
-But if that person accumulates bills totaling $150,000, your insurance won’t cover the full amount — it covers $100,000 only.
+So if one person makes a claim for $90,000 in medical bills, you’re covered.
+But if that person accumulates bills totaling $150,000, your insurance won’t cover the full amount, and you’ll be left to cover the difference.

 The second number is the overall limit per accident.
 The “300” means you have $300,000 of coverage.
 The total cost of all claims for an accident needs to stay within that amount.
 For example, you’re covered if three people make claims for $100,000 each because of an accident you caused.
 But you’ll have to pay out of your own pocket for anything beyond that.

 Compare companies with bodily injury liability coverage

 It’s almost certain that you’ll need bodily injury liability — the question is how much.
 To protect yourself in most instances, consider getting a policy that covers you above your state’s minimums.
 Consider what car insurance protection you need, then compare coverage from different car insurance companies to find the right fit for you.